The Esseillon forts

 Barrière de l'Esseillon, Fort Victor-Emmanuel, Aussois, family walks to discover our heritage

-The fort closest to the village (Fort Marie-Christine) has been completely restored and now houses a gîte and a restaurant.
-The fort can be visited (free access), which allows you to discover a model of the whole site of Esseillon, a very beautiful frame and a presentation of the Vanoise National Park.
+The fort closest to the village (Fort Marie-Christine) has been completely restored and now houses a gîte and restaurant.
+The fort is open to visitors (free access), who can see a model of the entire Esseillon site, a beautiful timber frame and a presentation of the Vanoise National Park.

 Fort Victor-Emmanuel